zixiaohuang9874/Song-Rec-App/README.md

 `python run.py create_db --engine_string=<engine_string>`

 By default, `python run.py create_db` creates a database at `sqlite:///data/songs.db`， if RDS database connection info is not provided.
+It is suggested that the user specifies the `--engine_string` explicitly in the command and not using the default one.

 You can also use docker to create the database in a local SQLite repo.
 The following command will finish the task: